 The Company has not incurred any material interest or penalties as of the current reporting date with respect to income tax matters.
 The Company does not expect that there will be unrecognized tax benefits of a significant nature that will increase or decrease within 12 months of the reporting date.
-The Company is subject to U.S. federal income tax as well as income tax in California and other states.
-The federal returns for tax years 2012 through 2015 remain open to examination; the California returns remain subject to examination for tax years 2011 through 2015.
+The Company is subject to U.S. federal income tax, as well as income tax in California and other states.
+The federal returns for tax years 2013 through 2016 remain open to examination; the California returns remain subject to examination for tax years 2012 through 2016.
 Carryforward attributes that were generated in years where the statute of limitations is closed may still be adjusted upon examination by the Internal Revenue Service or other respective tax authority.
 All other state jurisdictions remain open to examination.

-At December 31, 2015, the Company has federal net operating losses of approximately \$31.6 million, state NOLs of \$28.1 million, and foreign NOLs of \$0.2 million.
+At December 31, 2016, the Company has federal net operating losses (NOLs) of approximately \$100.0 million, state NOLs of \$60.0 million, and foreign NOLs of \$0.2 million.
 The federal NOL carryforwards begin to expire in 2024, the state NOL carryforwards begin to expire in 2030 and the foreign NOL carryforwards begin to expire in 2023.
-The Illinois NOLs were written off in 2015 as the company no longer has nexus in Illinois and will not be filing in the state.
-At December 31, 2015, the Company also had federal research tax credit carryforwards of approximately \$0.3 million and California research tax credits of \$50,000.
-The federal research tax credit carryforwards begin to expire in 2026 and the California research tax credit carryforwards do not expire and can be carried forward indefinitely until utilized.
+At December 31, 2016, the Company also had federal research tax credit carryforwards of approximately \$1.7 million and California research tax credits of \$0.7 million.
+The federal research tax credit carryforwards begin to expire in 2026 and the state research tax credit carryforwards begin to expire in 2029.